Who Is the Highest Ranking Human Female in the Church?

 Saints & Celebrations:

-In the Extraordinary Form, we celebrate St. Hyginus, pope and martyr, who died in A.D.
-142. It is a commemoration.
+In the Extraordinary Form, we also celebrate St. Paul, apostle.
+This celebration is a commemoration.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.